 Serving Suggestions

-- Mickey Mouse Beignets - Use this cute Mickey Mouse cookie cutter to cut out the dough, then fry and dust with powdered sugar just like the Princess Tiana's Beignets.
+- Mickey Mouse Beignets - Use this cute Mickey Mouse cookie cutter to cut out the dough, then fry and dust with powdered sugar just like the Princess Tiana's Beignets at Disney World.

 - Chocolate Beignets - After frying and cooling, use a piping bag fitted with a cream puff tip.
 Insert the tip and squeeze in your favorite chocolate filling (Nutella, chocolate pudding, chocolate creme, etc.).